 This brings up another interesting difference in the termite reports from Hawaii and the mainland.
-In hawaii, we have what’s called the PC-9 form- the standard form used during escrow to give an opinion of a home’s being free from termites.
-It’s specifically for termites and commonly refered to as a TIR (Termite Inspection Report.)
-In contrast, The NMPA form and many other state specific forms are WDO (Wood Destroying Organism) reports as opposed to Hawaii’s TIR’s.
-What that means, is that in many other states, in addition to termites, termite home inspectors are expected to be able to identify and recommend remediation for such pests as wood destroying bees, beetles, carpenter ants, and varieties of mold and fungus issues.
+In Hawaii, we have what’s called the PC-9 form: the standard form used during escrow to give an opinion of a home being free from termites.
+It’s specifically for termites and commonly referred to as a TIR (Termite Inspection Report).
+In contrast, The NMPA form and many other state-specific forms are WDO (Wood Destroying Organism) reports as opposed to Hawaii’s TIR’s.
+What that means, is different in many other states, in addition to termites, termite home inspectors are expected to be able to identify and recommend remediation for such pests as wood-destroying bees, beetles, carpenter ants, and varieties of mold and fungus issues.

 Thankfully we don’t have some of these pests in Hawaii, but what we do have the worst of, is termites.
-Termites, both ground and dry wood termites cause many millions of dollars of damage and the saying goes, that termites cause more damage that tornadoes, fires, and hurricanes in the US annually.
+Termites, both ground and dry wood termites cause many millions of dollars of damage, and the saying goes, that termites cause more damage than tornadoes, fires, and hurricanes in the US annually.

 Feel free to message a picture of any carpenter ant or other past for identification if you’d like help with these rare but annoyingly hard to control ant species!